pkimpel/retro-220/software/tools/README.txt

 format, with carriage-return/line-feed delimiters.

+220-Format-Band-Disassembler.html
+    HTML/Javascript utility to disassemble words of a 220 Cardatron format band into the notation used by the BAC-Assembler FBGR pseudo- instruction.
+See instructions for use at the beginning of the source.

 220-Paper-Tape-Decoder.html
     HTML/Javascript utility to translate Al Kossow's binary paper- tape image files to the paper-tape image format used by the